adafruit/adafruit-circuitpython-weekly-meeting/participating.md

 If you're outside the US remember that the dates for the start and end of your "summer" time may differ from the rule followed in the US.

-Each meeting is accompanied by a notes document in google docs.
+Each meeting is accompanied by a notes document in Google Docs.
 You can find the link to the meeting document in Discord by looking in the "pinned messages".
 Generally the link is made available soon after the previous meeting is concluded.